 Monarch butterflies are in trouble.
 The global monarch population has plummeted in the past 20 years, shrinking from 1 billion to just 55 million.
 This has been caused by changes in agriculture, use of pesticides, conversion of grasslands to crops, and destruction of their wintering habitat in Mexico.
 A recent study published in Scientific Reports declared that the Eastern monarch could be near extinction in just another 20 years.
-This is why is very important we create a butterfly garden on every single yard.
+This is why is very important we create a monarch butterfly garden on every single yard.
 Even if it’s tiny.

 We have seen this decline right where we live.
 We are in the middle of the monarch migration path and last year we only saw one single monarch.
 This year we decided that we had to do something.
 We already have a wildlife pond for our critters, so this year we decided to make a butterfly garden on our property that hopefully will help monarchs.
 You can too!
 Having a yard full of neatly mowed grass does nothing to help local wildlife.
 So why not create a beautiful flower garden that will help monarch butterflies and pollinators of all kinds including hummingbirds and native bees?
 (Hey, how many eyes does a bee have?)?

 You can do it and you’ll be so glad you did.
 Now is the perfect time to create your own monarch butterfly garden and help save the monarch from extinction.
 In no time you might even grow your own butterflies!

 How to Make a Butterfly Garden